Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* A note has to exist first before the user can create tasks within it
+* A note has to exist first before the user can create tasks within it.

 ## Triggers

-* The user clicks on the "Create new task" option within the note
+* The user clicks on the "Create new task" option within the note.

 ## Primary Sequence

-1. The user selects a note to go into
+1. The user selects a note to go into.
-2. The user clicks on the "Create new task" option
+2. The user clicks on the "Create new task" option.

 ## Primary Postconditions

-* A new line appears within the note, where the user can type in a task
+* A new line appears within the note, where the user can type in a task.

 ## Alternate Sequences

-2. The user decides not to create a new task
+2. The user decides not to create a new task.

 ### Alternate Trigger

-* The user doesn't click on the "Create new task" option
+* The user doesn't click on the "Create new task" option.

 ### Alternate Postconditions

-* No new line appears within the note
+* No new line appears within the note.

 ***